 Robert Unsworth: “Absolutely.
 Because you can actually think of every beverage factory as a massive refrigerator.
 Anything that goes on in there generates warmth, or heat.
 And heat is energy.
 So instead of letting that heat go to waste and actually paying to dump it, we look for ways to recover it and reuse it elsewhere in the process.
 And then you nearly always come to the conclusion that a resource-saving GEA heat pump is a vital link in the chain because it captures low-temperature heat and boosts it up to high-temperature usable heat.

 Look, heat pumps have been used for homes and district heating for a long time, but not actually that long in industry.
 That’s because the food, beverage and dairy industry needs higher temperatures.
 GEA has put a great deal of effort into developing heat pump technology in recent years.
-As a result, temperatures up to 90 degrees Celsius can now easily be achieved, which is ideal for most of the beverage processes we deal with.
+As a result, temperatures up to 90 degrees Celsius and above can now easily be achieved, which is ideal for most of the beverage processes we deal with.
 On top of that, customers who install a GEA heat pump can eliminate some, if not all, of their fuel-fired boilers, typically used for heating water.
 This automatically boosts energy-savings and significantly lowers CO2 emissions, and even more so if green energy sources like windmills are utilized.”

 Wasn’t that exactly what innocent did at its new juice manufacturing plant in Rotterdam (the Netherlands)?